-Stan McDermott, PharmD, MS, RPh, is Managing Director, Clinical Research, for the Regulatory Sciences group of Cardinal Health Specialty Solutions.
+Stan McDermott, PharmD, MS, RPh, is Managing Director, Clinical Research for Cardinal Health Regulatory Sciences.

 Dr. McDermott has managerial responsibilities for a team of clinical research consultants providing clinical strategy, operations and medical writing services.
 He is also a technical leader for clinical development programs.